NCAS-CMS/cfdm/docs/source/tutorial.rst

    {'cellmethod1': <CellMethod: domainaxis3: maximum>}

-As each of these methods returns a `Constructs` instance by default, it is easy to perform further filters on their results:
+As each of these methods returns a `Constructs` instance by default, further filters can be performed directly on their results:

 .. code-block:: python
    :caption: *Make selections from previous selections.*